 Utrecht University has the ambition to realize a safe social climate for all students and employees.
 Respectful attitudes and behaviors are part of this ambition.
 However, it may still happen that students or employees encounter undesirable or indecent behavior, for example when they are sexually intimidated or encounter aggression, violence, threats or bullying.
 When someone is bothered by these behaviors and experiences limitations with regard to studying, working, socialising or living, procedures are in place to address this.
 The University’s code of conduct is designed to prevent misconduct.
 See here for the code of conduct, and the process for making formal complaints.

-Notably, complaints may be made to the UU’s designated confidential counsellor, Mrs Jeanette van Rees (also Head of UU’s Counseling Service).
-She is reachable by email J.vanRees@uu.nl or by phone on +31 30 253 2791.
+Notably, complaints may be made to the designated confidential counsellor, Mrs Jeanette van Rees, Head of Utrecht University's Counseling Service), email J.vanRees@uu.nl and phone +31 30 253 2791.
 One of the key roles of the confidential counsellor is support and supervision.
 The confidential counsellor can also mediate between the parties involved in the complaint.
 If this fails to reach a solution, a decision can be made jointly to submit a complaint to the complaints committee.
-See the UU code of conduct for further details.

 Further information about the University complaints procedure, including objections and appeals, can be found here.